cablelabs/transparent-security/docs/BUILD.md

 The local system can be Linux, Mac OS or Windows.
 We provide examples for Linux.
 This has also been testing on Mac OS.

-### 2.1 Install dependences on local client
+### 2.1 Install dependencies on local client

-Install git, python-ansible and terrafrom.
+Install git, python-ansible and terraform.

 #### 2.1.1 Install git

-Instal the git client.
+Install the git client.

 On Ubuntu: